-As a minimum, all staff will receive regular training about recognising and responding to mental health and wellbeing issues and receive annual child protection training in order to enable them to keep students safe.
+As a minimum, all staff will-receive regular training about recognising and responding to trauma and mental health and wellbeing challenges issues and receive annual child protection training to enable them to keep themselves and students safe.
+Recently, training has included trauma informed practice in responding to adverse childhood experiences (ACEs) and currently training is focused on the 'Neuro-Sequential Model of Education' (Dr Bruce Perry) and PACEful strategies in the classroom.

 Training opportunities for staff who require more in-depth knowledge is offered as part of our performance management process.
-Additional CPD may be needed throughout the year where it becomes apparent that an individual or a group of students need targeted support.
-Where the need arises, we will host training sessions for all staff to promote learning or understanding about specific issues related to mental health.
+Additional CPD may be needed throughout the year where it becomes apparent that an individual or a group of students need targeted support

-This policy should be read in conjunction with the following policies: https://website.network.st-edwards.poole.sch.uk/information/policies-2/
+This policy should be read in conjunction with the following policies:

 - Safeguarding policy

-- SEND policy
+- SEND policy.

 - Supporting Students with Medical Needs policy

 - Promoting Positive Behaviour policy

+- LAC and Post LAC policy

 - Anti-bullying policy

 - Equality and Diversity policy

 - Attendance policy

 - PSHE policy

+APPENDIX:

-Appendices: further information and sources of support about common mental health issues
+Further information and sources of support about common mental health issues

-A: Prevalence of Mental Health and Emotional Wellbeing Issues
+1. Prevalence of Mental Health and Emotional Wellbeing Issues